-Governance reviews:
+Governance reviews

 At every meeting the Governors monitor and challenge the performance of the school against targets and measured performance.
 The Governors are constantly looking to improve the way that the school performance can be monitored and to help the school improve.
-Changes have recently been made to the format of the minutes of the meetings to improve monitoring and ownership and the academy has appointed an experience external clerk.
+Governors complete annual skills audits and self-assessments routinely, as part of a wider programme of improvement.